-5. Travel to Paris
+5. Travel to Bordeaux

-You should take the group flight unless you plan to travel to Paris from outside the United States.
+You should take the group flight unless you plan to travel to Bordeaux from outside the United States.
 This will facilitate your arrival, the VWPP organization, and ease your adaptation to a new country.

-The group flight departs New York (JFK Airport) in the evening of Thursday, January 4, 2018 and arrives in Paris (Charles de Gaulle Airport) on Friday, January 5.
+The Air France group flight departs New York (JFK Airport) on Friday, August 17th, 2018 and arrives in Paris (Charles de Gaulle Airport) on Saturday, August 18th.
+The group will then take a flight from Paris (Charles de Gaulle Airport) and arrive at Bordeaux Mérignac airport on Saturday, August 18th.